26 Types of Bats Found In Texas! (ID GUIDE)

 The Cucumber Beetle is their favorite, which benefits farmers because these insects are terrible pests for agriculture.
 Many farmers in Texas even use bat boxes to attract Big Brown Bats to their property!

-The reason for this fact is that many Big Brown Bats have immunity to rabies.
-Interestingly, researchers discovered that these rabies antibodies get passed down from generation to generation!
+Interestingly, many Big Brown Bats have immunity to rabies.
+Researchers discovered that these rabies antibodies get passed down from generation to generation!

 #2.
 Hoary Bat